Easy Ways to Keep Your Bathroom Sparkling

 Shower & Tub

 It’s where we spend most of our time cleaning ourselves, so it makes sense that the shower and tub would be subjected to most of the dirt in our bathrooms.
-Not to mention the nooks and crannies like grout and shower doors where mold and mildew can hide.
+Not to mention the nooks and crannies like grout and shower doors where mould and mildew can hide.
 First, spray your shower with an all-purpose shower cleaner and let it stand.
 Next, use an abrasive pad to remove soap scum, and use a tile brush to get into the grout.
 Rinse it clean with warm water.

 Glass Showers & Doors

 Modern showers with lots of glass are an attractive addition to your bathroom – as long as they’re kept clean.
 You can use a glass cleaner to get rid of light surface stains, but you may need to invest in a lime and scale remover for really tough stains.
-White vinegar also works well to remove most common shower door stains.
+White vinegar also works well to remove the most common shower door stains.

-None of us like to do it, but we all have to.
+None of us likes to do it, but we all have to.
 To keep your toilet clean, start with a toilet bowl cleaner and let it sit so it dissolves the deposits and kills the germs.
 Invest in a good toilet bowl brush, and consider a curved one to get under the rim.
 Remove stubborn stains with a pumice stone, then use a disinfecting spray on the rim, seat, lid, tank and bowl – basically, all over.
 Wipe it down with a clean cloth.

 And if you’re dealing with a small bathroom with nowhere to store your cleaning products and toiletries, try some of these small bathroom storage solutions from Sutcliffe Kitchens in Guelph.